Emomali Rahmon: Family

 He is married to Azizmo Asadullayeva and has nine children.
 Two of his children, Rustam Emomali and Ozoda Rahmon, are senior officials in his administration, while another, Zarina Rahmon, was appointed deputy head of Orienbank in January 2017.
 Rustam is widely believed to be his father's successor.

-Rahmon had a sister, who reportedly died in a hospital of COVID-19 on 20 July 2021.
+Rahmon had a sister who reportedly died in a hospital of COVID-19 on 20 July 2021.
 According to local media, her sons physically assaulted the national health minister and a senior doctor.

 One of his grandchildren reportedly purchased a luxury three-bedroom beachfront apartment on Dubai's Palm Jumeirah when he was just nine years old.
 The property, now valued at over $1.3 million, continues to generate approximately $55,000 in annual rental income.

 Name changes

-In March 2007, Rahmonov changed his surname to Rahmon, getting rid of the Russian-style "-ov" ending.
+In March 2007, Rahmonov changed his surname to Rahmon, dropping the Russian-style "-ov" ending.
 He also removed the patronymic, Sharipovich, from his name altogether.
 Rahmon explained that he had done so out of respect for his cultural heritage.
 Following the move, scores of government officials, including members of parliament and civil servants, also removed Russian-style patronymics and "-ov" endings from their surnames.
 In April 2016, Tajikistan officially banned giving Russian-style patronymics and surnames to newborn Tajik children, with children from minority and mixed families retaining the right to their traditional surnames.